Skip to main content

 When multiple clients write to the same data at the same time, you can get race conditions.
 Transactions give you atomic read-modify-write operations so that concurrent updates don’t step on each other.

-Imagine two players both try to increment a score at the same time.
+Imagine two players both try to increment a counter at the same time.
 Without transactions:

 3. Client A writes 11